On thermodynamics of compact objects: Examples of horizonless compact objects

-Firstly, we consider thermal 2-2-holes sourced by massless particles, i.e. photon gas~\cite{Holdom:2019ouz, Ren:2019afg} and relativistic classical ideal gas.
-The gas profile and the metric functions can be solved from the momentum conservation of the stress-tensor Eq.~(\ref{encons0}), which yields $p(r)B(r)^2=p_\infty$ for relativistic gas, and two field equations in Eq.~(\ref{eq:fieldeq1}).
+First, we consider thermal 2-2-holes sourced by massless particles, i.e.~photon gas\footnote{Basic thermodynamic relations for 2-2-holes sourced by photon gas were studied in Refs.~\cite{Holdom:2019ouz, Ren:2019afg}.
+Here, while reproducing some of their results, we discuss the corresponding implications with the generic descriptions given in this paper.
+We also present results for 2-2-holes sourced by cold Fermi gas.} and massless classical ideal gas, \textit{e.g.} EoS being $\rho_{\infty}=3p_{\infty}$.
+The gas profile and the metric functions can be solved from the momentum conservation of the stress-tensor Eq.~(\ref{encons0}), which yields $p(r)B(r)^2=p_\infty$ for relativistic gas, and two field equations, given in Eq.~(\ref{eq:fieldeq1}) in Appendix \ref{sec:fieldeqs}.
 Fig.~\ref{fig:22hole} displays the 2-2-hole solutions with two different values of mass $M\gg \Mmin$.
 Despite the complicated form of field equations in quadratic gravity, the numerical solutions of 2-2-holes turn out to be governed by simple qualitative features.
-The exterior ($r\gtrsim r_H$), where the curvature becomes lower for increasing size of the object, obeys the Einstein field equations to a good approximation, and follows the conventional scaling in Eq.~(\ref{eq:scalingToV0}).
+The exterior ($r\gtrsim r_H$), where the curvature becomes lower for increasing size of the object, obeys the Einstein field equations to a good approximation and follows the conventional scaling in Eq.~(\ref{eq:scalingToV0}).
 The interior $r<r_H$, on the other hand, is a high curvature regime and features a huge gravitational potential.
 At the leading order of high curvature expansion, it is described by a novel scaling behavior, with the following rescaled dimensionless quantities~\cite{Holdom:2016nek}

 uniquely determined as functions of $\tilde{r}=r/r_H$.
 Similarly, a box has to be imposed to make the total energy finite, and the box radius $R$ has to be considerably larger than $r_H$ to not ruin the simple behavior.